A new paper drawn from the Natixis/EDHECinfra research chair sheds new light on the drivers of returns in private infrastructure debt.

 Infrastructure credit spreads remain twice as high today as in 2008, but this new research shows that only 30bp of this increase cannot be explained by changes in systematic risk factor prices.

 Anne-Christine Champion, Global Head of Real Assets at Natixis said: “These results show that infrastructure debt is fairly priced today because spreads are driven by systematic effects, representing the evolution of the preferences of market participants.
 This is important as infrastructure debt becomes more mainstream and measuring relative performance requires estimating fair value.”

 The paper also shows that infrastructure debt pricing differs from corporate debt.
-While infrastructure spreads can be explained by a number of risk factors found across credit instruments, these factors impact infrastructure debt spreads differently.
-For example, larger corporate loans with longer maturities have higher spreads but the reverse is true of larger infrastructure project loans.
+Infrastructure spreads can find some explanation in a number of risk factors found across credit instruments.
+However, these factors impact infrastructure debt spreads differently.
+For example, larger corporate loans with longer maturities pay higher spreads but the reverse holds true in infrastructure.

-The paper uses a unique dataset of thousands of credit spreads and a multi-factor model to extract the systematic components of market prices from new instruments as they are originated.
-It then applies these systematic effects to a much larger, representative set of investible infrastructure debt, allowing unique insights into the private infrastructure debt market.
+The paper utilises a unique dataset of thousands of credit spreads and a multi-factor model.
+These, in turn, extract the systematic components of market prices from new instruments as they become available to the market.
+It then applies these systematic effects to a much larger, representative set of investible infrastructure debt.
+This process facilitates unique insights into the private infrastructure debt market.